Rocco Lurago: Biography

-He was born in Pelsopra, and moved to Genoa as a young man.
+Rocco’s major Genoese commission was his carving (1583) with Giovanni Pietro Orsolino of the Doric columns and balustrades for the seaward loggia of Giovanni Andrea Doria’s villa in Fassolo after designs by Giovanni Ponzello and Giuseppe Forlano.
 He designed the Palazzo Doria-Tursi, adjacent to the Palazzo Bianco which now belongs to the city.
 He designed the Dominican monastery in Bosco Marengo for Pope Pius V. Francesco da Novi was his pupil.